 She called upon Sheena Collum to release the draft shared services agreement.
 Davis Ford said she had a copy of the agreement, but when Village Green asked her to forward it, she said that we should ask Collum to release it publicly.
 (The fact that Maplewood was identified as the lead agency in 2018 has been discussed publicly and reported on.)

 Village Green also asked about the fact that the consolidation team is discussing a joint meeting — should the towns receive approval from the state — to provide a shared management mechanism for the merged department between the two towns — something that Collum supports.
 Davis Ford responded that the idea originated with her (Davis Ford) and that Collum was not initially supportive.
-(Village Green will follow up with Collum for comment.)
+[Updated in a March 25 Board of Trustees update and exchange with Davis Ford, Collum stated that South Orange was recommending a joint meeting with Maplewood, as well as civil service.]

 Davis Ford said she stood by her assertion — as did the firefighters who support her — that the savings outlined in the plan do not justify what she characterized as reduced public safety.
 “And I’m not willing to support anything that will save taxpayers only $10/year.”